blocklessnetwork/sdk-spec/README.md

 # sdk-spec
-this repo discusses the specification of the api using snap-sdk
+this repo discusses the specification of the api using [SnapSDK](https://github.com/dmikey/snap-sdk/tree/main)